 How to Properly Clean Rabbit Hutches

-Rabbits make excellent pets and they can be extremely good companions, particularly for children.
+Rabbits make excellent pets, and they can be perfect companions, particularly for children.
 In fact, having a rabbit as a pet can help younger people to have a sense of responsibility by helping to take care of these intelligent creatures which include the more mundane, but essential task of cleaning rabbit hutches, to ensure the rabbit maintains optimum health.

-Rabbit hutches can create a safe and warm environment for these lovely creatures, however as this will be their home for regular periods, it is important to ensure that the hutch is clean.
-It isn’t the most pleasurable experience, but if the welfare of your pet is important, it will become a task which is second nature because you know that it will create a healthy lifestyle for your amazing pet.
+Rabbit hutches can create a safe and warm environment for these lovely creatures.
+As this will be their home for regular periods, it is essential to ensure that the hutch is clean.
+It isn’t the most pleasurable task, but if the welfare of your pet is important to you, it will become an experience which is second nature because you know it will create a healthy lifestyle for your fantastic pet.

 Cleaning out a rabbit hutch for the first time can be daunting if you are unsure where to begin and to ensure you are maintaining the rabbit hutch correctly.
 Substandard cleaning will risk the health of your rabbit and helps to create a rather uncomfortable environment for your pet.

-A good practice to adopt is to clear any rabbit droppings away every day before you undertake a deeper clean once a week.
-This will make the task of cleaning the rabbit hutch much easier.
-It goes without saying that failure to implement a good cleaning regime will increase the risk of bacteria and potentially cause avoidable illness to the rabbit.
+A good practice to adopt is to clear any rabbit droppings away every day before you undertake deep clean once a week, making the task of cleaning the rabbit hutch much easier.
+It goes without saying that failure to implement a proper cleaning regime will increase the risk of bacteria and potentially cause avoidable illness to the rabbit.

-Thankfully, rabbits tend to go to the toilet in the same area which makes the task a little bit easier!
+Thankfully, rabbits tend to go to the toilet in the same area every time, which makes the task a little bit easier!
 However, you can also train your rabbit to use a litter tray which will help to keep the hutch clean.
 This practice is very common and also helps to make cleaning that much easier.